 Enhanced DBS Checks For NHS Delivery Jobs

-Delivery drivers operating on behalf of the NHS, such as when delivering medicines and controlled drugs, as well as entering a person’s household to ensure the patient takes their medication are grouped within the health care category, and as such, are eligible for an enhanced check.
+Delivery drivers operating on behalf of the NHS, which includes delivering medicines and controlled drugs as well as entering a person’s household.
+These are grouped within the health care category and are eligible for an Enhanced check.

 Basic DBS Checks For Bus & Coach Drivers

-Similarly, bus or coach drivers are eligible for a Basic DBS check only.
-Although they may come into contact with vulnerable groups, this role is not considered to be a regulated activity; therefore the role is not suitable for a higher level check unless it is for specific home to school transport contracts where the driver may be responsible for the children on the vehicle
+Bus or coach drivers are eligible for a Basic DBS check only.
+Although they may come into contact with vulnerable groups, this role is not considered to be a regulated activity.
+Therefore the role is not suitable for a higher level check unless it is for specific home to school transport contracts where the driver may be responsible for the children on the vehicle.

 Enhanced DBS Checks For Vulnerable Group Drivers